 Cheapest Options for Short-Term Car Insurance in Texas

 Car insurance rates can vary widely from one insurer to the next since each company weighs various factors differently.
-For example, if you have a couple of speeding tickets on your driving record, you may find that one insurer is more forgiving than another when it comes to how much those infractions drive up your premiums.
+For example, if you have a speeding ticket or at-fault accident on your driving record, you may find that one insurer is more forgiving than another when it comes to how much those infractions drive up your premiums.
 The key to getting the best rate for you is to compare several companies head-to-head.

 With that in mind, the table below highlights the average liability rates in Texas for several insurers offering forms of short-term car insurance coverage, according to our data.